Passapatanzy, Virginia

 Passapatanzy is an unincorporated community and census-designated place (CDP) in King George County, Virginia, United States.
-The population as of the 2010 census was 1,283.
+As of the 2020 census, Passapatanzy had a population of 1,244.

 History

 It was recorded as a Patawomeck village ruled by Japazaws, elder brother of the weroance.
-He conspired with the English adventurer and sea captain, Samuel Argall, who planned to capture Chief Powhatan's daughter, Pocahontas on April 13, 1613 to use as a hostage in English negotiations with Powhatan.
+He conspired with the English adventurer and sea captain, Samuel Argall, who planned to capture Chief Powhatan's daughter, Pocahontas on April 13, 1613, to use as a hostage in English negotiations with Powhatan.
 They wanted captives and property returned.

 According to Mattaponi and Patawomeck tradition, Pocahontas was residing there with her husband, Kocoum.
 Their daughter, Ka-Okee, survived, cared for by other Patawomeck people after Kocoum's death.
 A historic marker about this incident stands near the Potomac Creek Bridge on U.S. Route 1 in Stafford.

 Geography

 Passapatanzy is in western King George County, along Virginia State Route 218, which leads west 9 mi to Fredericksburg and east 15 mi to U.S. Route 301 at Dahlgren.
 King George, the county seat, is 10 mi to the southeast.

 According to the U.S. Census Bureau, the Passapatanzy CDP has a total area of 5.3 sqkm, of which 0.01 sqkm, or 0.20%, are water.